Latest Celestia (TIA) News Update

 TLDR

-1. A vocal bull argues TIA is drastically undervalued compared to Ethereum, calling for accumulation.
+3. A bullish account argues TIA is drastically undervalued compared to Ethereum, calling it a generational opportunity.

 Deep Dive